A cyber security tester handling a keyboard and mouse in front of a computer screen.

 • Use only absolute XPath expressions to select elements from the SAMLResponses.

-• Additionally, the middleware should only use the data (such as NameID) from assertions that where successfully validated first.
+• Additionally, the middleware should only use the data (such as NameID) from assertions that were successfully validated first.

 Tony was very helpful and promptly addressed the issue.